serbrech/geth-truffle-docker/README.md

 #### 3.3 Send your helloWorld contract to devchain
 - Send/migrate contract to devchain: `truffle migrate --network devchain` <-- you shoud get the contract number: `Greeter: 0xbbe920b156febdb475d5139c8d86201b5a84b2fd`
+- Check your last deployment: `truffle network`

 #### 3.4 Interact with the contract from the truffle console:
-- Access the console: `truffle console --network devchain`
+- Access the console: `truffle console --network devchain` <-- Need to be in the right dapp folder to interact with contract
 - See last Greeter contract deployed: `Greeter.deployed()` <-- Greeter is the declared name of the contract
 - Greeter address: `Greeter.address`
 - Run the `greet()` function (the main one) of our contract: `Greeter.at('0xbbe920b156febdb475d5139c8d86201b5a84b2fd').greet()`
-- We can map our contract to an object: `var greeter = Greeter.at('0xbbe920b156febdb475d5139c8d86201b5a84b2fd')`
+- We can map our contract to an object: `var contract = Greeter.at('0xbbe920b156febdb475d5139c8d86201b5a84b2fd')`
-- And simply call functions of this object: `greeter.greet()`
+- And simply call functions of this object: `contract.greet()`

-#### 3.5 Share you contract with others
+#### 3.5 Share your contract with others
 For that you will need:
 - The **contract address**: `0xbbe920b156febdb475d5139c8d86201b5a84b2fd`
 - The **abi**: a description of the functions of our contract